2 October 2017

 Systematic identification of underlying causes of existing problems and then correcting these causes.

-Systematic search for potential risks and correcting their underlying causes before the problems can occur.
+Systematic search for potential problems and correcting their underlying causes before the problems can occur.

 Management's periodical review of key business indicators and planning of improvement initiatives.